isaacnmm/pestpolicy-hugo2XX/content/posts/does-carbon-dioxide-kill-bed-bugs/index.md

 ###  How Does Carbon Dioxide Affect Bed Bugs?

 Bed bugs rely on oxygen for survival, and when exposed to high levels of CO2, they may experience respiratory distress.
 However, the CO2 levels needed to cause death in bed bugs are significantly higher than those found in most household environments.
-Additionally, bed bugs can survive in low
-- oxygen environments for extended periods, making CO2 alone ineffective as a sole treatment for infestations.
+Additionally, bed bugs can survive in low-oxygen environments for extended periods, making CO2 alone ineffective as a sole treatment for infestations.

 ###  CO2 as Part of a Larger Strategy